Keyboard shortcuts

 }

-First we will define the mock class.
+First, define the mock class.
 This class implements the speech::stub::Speech trait.

 mockall::mock! {